 '''

 smoothOrder_annotation:

-annotation"(" smoothOrder "=" UNSIGNED_NUMBER ")"
+annotation"(" smoothOrder "=" UNSIGNED INTEGER ")"

-annotation"(" smoothOrder

-"(" normallyConstant=NAME

-["," normallyConstant=NAME] ")"

-"=" UNSIGNED_NUMBER ")"

 '''

-This annotation has only an effect within a function declaration. smoothOrder defines the number of differentiations of the function, in order that all of the differentiated outputs are continuous provided all input arguments and their derivatives up to order smoothOrder are continuous [This means that the function is at least $C^{\text{smoothOrder}}$. smoothOrder = 1 means that the function can be differentiated at least once in order that all output arguments are still continuous, provided the input arguments are continuous.
-If a tool needs the derivative of a function, e.g. for index reduction or to compute an analytic Jacobian, the function can be differentiated analytically at least smoothOrder times].
+This annotation has only an effect within a function declaration. smoothOrder defines the minimum number of differentiations of the function, in order that all of the differentiated outputs are continuous provided all input arguments and their derivatives up to order smoothOrder are continuous [This means that the function is at least CsmoothOrder]. smoothOrder = 1 means that the function can be differentiated at least once in order that all output arguments are still continuous, provided the input arguments are continuous.
+If a tool needs the derivative of a function, e.g. for index reduction or to compute an analytic Jacobian, the function can be differentiated analytically at least smoothOrder times]